My name is Margaret Lucy Patterson, and I write the words and take most of the photos for this website.

 I have rather self-consciously steered away from the “standard” topics of Ancient Egyptian history for at least the first couple of dozen articles on this site.
 I’ve picked kings who are not Tutankhamun or Akhenaten to talk about, gods who are not Osiris, animals that are not the falcon or the cat.
 Obviously I’ve not solely gone for obscure topics, I’ve begun with the Step Pyramid at Saqqara after all!
 But even so – there is so much interesting and quirky and cool stuff to talk about so I wanted to explore more of that, and less of the stuff that seems to turn up in every documentary you’ve ever watched about Ancient Egypt.

 I hope you find the articles here as interesting as I found it to research them!

 Other Places You Can Find Me

-- It’s More Fun to Be Jack of All Trades Than Master of One – my other blog, which is now primarily write-ups of the talks given to the Essex Egyptology Group which are also published in their newsletter.
+- Other People’s Tales – the sister blog to this one, which is primarily write-ups of the talks given to the Essex Egyptology Group which are also published in their newsletter.

 - Flickr – not all of my photos are related to Ancient Egypt, but the majority of them are.
 I am gradually migrating these to my Photos by Tales from the Two Lands site but it’s slow going as I’m re-processing and re-captioning as I go.